NicholasGowin/CSCI-1000-repo/README.md

 # CSCI-1000-repo
+Welcome
+This reposetory is by Aaron Cole Nick

-learning github
+We are learning how to use github and work in groups

-Aaron cole nick